 Dementia is a serious condition that affects the way a person remembers events and people and how he or she sees the outside world.
-Dementia is generally a degenerative disease, and the condition tends to become worse.
+It is generally a degenerative disease, and the condition tends to become worse.

 Creating a Safe Environment

 Since the person is suffering from memory problems, previously safe situations could turn dangerous.
 Be sure that stairwells do not pose dangerous drops and that smoke alarms are properly working.
 You should put any sharp objects away or simply keep them in storage until you come over.
 It’s difficult to care for a person with dementia from away.
 You cannot remove everything from the environment, but so many different elements can be hazardous.

 Generally, when a person has dementia, live-in care is going to be necessary.
 For example, if he or she accidentally turns or leaves the stove on, a fire alarm could not be enough to protect the person.
 You might wind up having this loved one come to live in your house, or you could hire professional care.
 Whatever the case may be, it’s likely that you will need 24/7 supervision.

 At some point, the person may not be able to physically take care of him or herself anymore.
 Depending on your own physical strength, you might be able to tend to bathing and other personal hygiene needs, or a professional might have to be called to handle these issues.
 You also want to be sensitive and compassionate when dealing with personal hygiene as you do not want to embarrass the person.

 Since your loved one is dealing with dementia, he or she will likely need to see a doctor on a fairly regular basis.
 Perhaps this person is still able to talk on the phone, but you do not want the appointment to be forgotten.
 Make the appointments for him or her, or ask your loved one to have the doctor on speaker phone.
 It’s necessary to ensure that all of the correct days and times are conveyed.